Liwen1234-cyber/mybook/docs/intro.md

 ### Javascript

+* 【2025-06-30】[Worklenz / worklenz](https://github.com/Worklenz/worklenz) - All in one project management tool for efficient teams
 * 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 * 【2025-06-29】[extesy / hoverzoom](https://github.com/extesy/hoverzoom) - Google Chrome extension for zooming images on mouse hover
 * 【2025-06-27】[upstash / context7](https://github.com/upstash/context7) - Context7 MCP Server -- Up-to-date code documentation for LLMs and AI code editors